-- You will be responsible for understanding all of the requirements for utilizing vouchers as outlined in the Voucher Guidelines. - You must decide on the technical Statement of Work (SOW) and how you intend to utilize the voucher within 1 month from winning the Set! or Go!
-Contest.
+- You will be responsible for understanding all of the requirements for utilizing vouchers as outlined in the Voucher Guidelines. - You must decide on the technical Statement of Work (SOW) and how you intend to utilize the voucher within 1 month from winning Phase 1: Concept.
 This includes documenting which lab, facility, or researcher you are planning to work with.
 If you do not intend to utilize the full voucher amount, the remaining balance of voucher funds will be forfeited at the time the SOW is approved. - All SOWs must be approved by the Prize Administrator prior to work commencing.

-Tell us how you will redeem your \$75,000 voucher (If you are splitting your voucher between two entities, select multiple choices below.
-At least two-thirds of voucher funding must be used at a national laboratory and a maximum of one-third of the voucher can be used at an American-Made Network private facility):

-□ I intend to redeem my voucher at NREL Amount: \$ -- --

-I understand that a CRADA will need to be established to work with NREL on collaborative research.
+Tell us how you will redeem your \$75,000 voucher (If you are splitting your voucher between up to two entities, select multiple choices below: □ I intend to redeem my voucher at NREL Amount: \$ I understand that a CRADA will need to be established to work with NREL on collaborative research.
 I agree to complete the Joint Work Statement with the NREL PI within one month of being awarded this voucher.
-I understand that failure to complete this Joint Work Statement may result in forfeit of the voucher.

-□ I intend to redeem my voucher at a national lab that is not NREL Amount: \$

-I will work directly with the national lab to put a SOW in place.
+I understand that failure to complete this Joint Work Statement may result in forfeit of the voucher. □ I intend to redeem my voucher at one or more national labs that is not NREL.
+Fill out each line below with budget information on each non-NREL lab.
+Lab #1 Amount: \$ Lab #2 Amount: \$ Lab #3 Amount: \$ I will work directly with the national lab to put a SOW in place.
 I agree to share the finalized SOW and budget with the Prize Administrator within one month of being awarded this voucher.
 I understand that failure to have a SOW in place with the national lab of my choice within 1 month may result in forfeit of the voucher.

-□ I intend to redeem my voucher at a private facility Amount: \$
+$\ \square$ I intend to redeem my voucher at one or more private facilities.
+Fill out each line below with budget information on each private facility.

+Private Facility #1 Amount: \$

+Private Facility #2 Amount: \$

+Private Facility #3 Amount: \$

 I will work directly with the identified facility to develop a SOW within one month and provide the documentation to the Prize Administrator before work commences.
 I agree to fully fund the work completed at the facility and will provide proof of work completed to the Prize Administrator.
 I will redeem my voucher as a cash prize, which will be paid to my for-profit company.
-I understand that failure to have a SOW in place with an American-Made Network facility may result in forfeiting the voucher.
+I understand that voucher.

-I am working with the following eligible facility:
+I am working with the following e ligible facility:

+Printed Name:

-Printed Name: Signature: Date:
+Signature: Date: